Precision Joint Constraints on Cosmology and Gravity Using Strongly Lensed Gravitational Wave Populations: Introduction

-Beyond cosmology, gravitational lensing (GL) offers a unique opportunity to test the validity of general relativity (GR).
+Beyond cosmology, gravitational lensing offers a unique opportunity to test the validity of general relativity (GR) at galaxy scales.
 The parameterized post-Newtonian (PPN) framework \cite{Thorne:1971iat}, particularly the parameter $\gamma$, quantifies deviations from GR.
 While precise constraints on $\gamma$ have been obtained through solar system experiments -- such as the Cassini mission \cite{Bertotti:2003rm} -- constraints at galactic and cosmological scales remain relatively unexplored.
-Currently, most galaxy-scale constraints on $\gamma$ depend on prior knowledge of cosmological parameters, as demonstrated in observations of lenses such as ESO 325-G004 \cite{Collett:2018gpf}, RXJ1121-1231, and B1608+656 \cite{Jyoti:2019pez}.
-Only a limited number of studies have jointly constrained the Hubble constant and the PPN parameter $\gamma$ using lensed EM signals \cite{Yang:2020eoh, Liu:2023ulr, Gao:2022ifq}.
-In contrast, lensed GWs offer significant advantages over traditional lensed EM sources such as quasars, including higher precision in time-delay measurements and a substantially higher detection rate.
+Currently, most galaxy-scale constraints on $\gamma$ depend on precisely resolved stellar kinematics of the lens galaxy and prior knowledge of cosmological parameters, as demonstrated in observations of lenses such as ESO 325-G004 \cite{Collett:2018gpf}, RXJ1121-1231, and B1608+656 \cite{Jyoti:2019pez}.
+Only a limited number of studies have jointly constrained the Hubble constant and the PPN parameter $\gamma$ using lensed EM signals, including those from quasars \cite{Yang:2020eoh, Liu:2023ulr, Gao:2022ifq}.
+Table~\ref{tab:constraintsongamma} lists several constraints of $\gamma$ at different scales.

+On the other hand, lensed GWs offer significant advantages over traditional lensed EM sources such as quasars, including higher precision in time-delay measurements (the arrival times can be measured with precision of $\sim 10^{-4}$ s) and a substantially higher detection rate.
 While quasars are typically confined to low redshifts (e.g., $z \sim 1$), GW lensing can probe a much broader redshift range, extending up to $z \sim 10$.
 These unique characteristics make lensed GWs a promising tool for jointly constraining cosmological parameters and testing gravity, reaching beyond the capabilities of current observational methods.

-While unlensed gravitational waves can also provide valuable constraints on modified gravity (MG) \cite{LIGOScientific:2019fpa, LIGOScientific:2016lio, Will:2014kxa, Belgacem:2017ihm, Yang:2021qge}, their sensitivity and accuracy are highly dependent on the precision of waveform modeling and parameter estimation.
+While unlensed GWs can also provide valuable tests of GR through waveform-parameterized method or propagation of GW \cite{LIGOScientific:2019fpa, LIGOScientific:2016lio, Will:2014kxa, Belgacem:2017ihm, Yang:2021qge}, their sensitivity and accuracy are highly dependent on the precision of waveform modeling and parameter estimation.
 In contrast, the population-based lensed GW approach does not rely on the waveform of the signals.
 Given the low uncertainties in both time-delay measurements and the count of lensed events, this method is expected to serve as a more powerful and efficient probe of gravity, offering lower statistical error and significantly reduced computational cost.